 - Chronic lung disease, including severe asthma that has required the use of high-dose inhaled steroids or steroid tablets during the last year

 - Obesity with body mass index (BMI) of ≥ 35 kg/m2 or higher

 - Chronic cardiovascular disease (except high blood pressure)

-Other serious and / or chronic diseases not mentioned in the list above may also increase the risk of serious illness and death from COVID-19.
-This should be assessed individually by a doctor.
+Other serious and / or chronic diseases may also increase the risk of a severe disease course.

 * These diseases/ conditions can give a high risk for a severe disease course and death among younger people.